Anna Kiskachi recently celebrated her debuts at: Konzerthaus Vienna

-CONCERT ACTIVITY and FESTIVALS
+CONCERT ACTIVITY and RADIO RECORDINGS

-Anna Kiskachi was born in Moscow, Russia.
-She began to play the piano at age of 3 and already during the school period Anna became the laureate of children and youth competitions and festivals, the scholarship holder of the Vladimir Spivakov International Charity Foundation, of the “New Name” International Charity Foundation.
+Born in Moscow (Russia), Anna Kiskachi began to play the piano at age of only three years.
+During the school period Anna became the laureate of children and youth competitions and festivals, the scholarship holder of the Vladimir Spivakov and New Name International Charity Foundation.

 She graduated from Academic Music College attached to the Moscow Tchaikovsky Conservatory (class of People’s Artist of Russia Victor Bunin, piano) and still in college Anna had shown huge interest in Baroque music, enthusiastically engaged in the harpsichord.
 Her further intensive education in Moscow and Europe greatly extended her musical boundaries so that her playing has been absorbing the Russian and European schools of performing art.

-With the highest honors Anna graduated from the leading universities of Russia and Europe.
+With the highest honors Anna graduated from the leading universities of Russia and Europe:

-Moscow State Conservatoire’s Department of Historical and Contemporary Performing Arts by prof. Olga Filippova (harpsichord), prof. Alexei Lubimov (hammer-clavier and historical piano), prof. Michael Dubov (piano);
+- Moscow State Conservatoire’s Department of Historical and Contemporary Performing Arts by prof. Olga Filippova (harpsichord), prof. Alexei Lubimov (hammer-clavier and historical piano), prof. Michael Dubov (piano);

-Moscow State Conservatoire (postgraduate) by prof. Olga Filippova (harpsichord);
+- Moscow State Conservatoire (postgraduate) by prof. Olga Filippova (harpsichord);

-Düsseldorf Anton Rubinstein Akademie (Germany) by prof. Dina Yoffe (piano);
+- Düsseldorf Anton Rubinstein Akademie (Germany) by prof. Dina Yoffe (piano);

-Universität Mozarteum in Salzburg (Austria) by prof. Florian Birsak (harpsichord);
+- Universität Mozarteum in Salzburg (Austria) by prof. Florian Birsak (harpsichord);

-Universität für Musik und darstellende Kunst Wien (Austria) by prof. Wolfgang Glüxam (harpsichord);
+- Universität für Musik und darstellende Kunst Wien (Austria) by prof. Wolfgang Glüxam (harpsichord);

-Hochschule für Musik und Theater München (Germany) by prof. Christine Schornsheim (harpsichord and historically informed performance);
+- Hochschule für Musik und Theater München (Germany) by prof. Christine Schornsheim (harpsichord and historically informed performance);

-Hochschule für Musik und Tanz Köln in Germany (postgraduate) by prof. Michael Borgstede (harpsichord)
+- Hochschule für Musik und Tanz Köln in Germany (postgraduate) by prof. Michael Borgstede (harpsichord)

-The prize-winner of “MUSICA VIVA” International competition in chamber-music nomination (Russia, 2010)
+- The prize-winner of MUSICA CLASSICA International Competition in chamber-music nomination (Russia)

-The prize-winner and holder of special prize “For talent” at the International “IBLA Grand Prize” competition (Italy, 2004)
+- The prize-winner and winner of special prize “For talent” at the International IBLA Grand Prize Competition (Italy)